 Best practice and flexibility

-Standardization has always been an essential part of ERP. best practices is the keyword.
+Standardization has always been an essential part of ERP. best practices is the buzzword.
 Processes that have been tried and tested thousands of times have been optimised over the years to become the best process at some point.
 So much for the theory, and there is some truth in it.
 But a good ERP system should still be flexible enough to be able to adapt to the special features of a company that characterise it.

 ERP ensures automation